Accessing Capillary

 Login with SSO

-Sign in with a single set of credentials used for multiple applications provided by third party like Microsoft ADFS, G Suite SAML.
-It allows brand users to login to Capillary Intouch using their Identity Provider (IdP).
+Sign in with a single set of credentials used for multiple applications provided by third parties like Microsoft ADFS,

-Setup SSO with Okta
+Set up SSO with Okta

 We have partnered with Okta for the integration.
 SSO setup requires configuring a connection for Capillary in Org’s IdP and setting up Org’s Identity in Okta Admin Console.